fbedussi/confswitcher/README.md

-Cons switcher, currently switch placeholder with label if this is empty
+yTos Conf switcher, currently switch placeholder with label if this is empty